JaneliaSciComp/open-data-flylight/tutorials/AWS_S3_Command_line_interface.md

 store all of the published FlyLight imagery, and you can easily use AWS CLI to search and download those files.

 ## Installation
 First, you'll nned to install the AWS CLI on your computer.
-Follow Amazon's instructions: [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html].
+Follow Amazon's [instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ## Configuration
 Janelia Research Campus' buckets are set up to enable anonymous access, so no configuration is needed.
 If you already have an AWS account,